 Prospective parents or guardians are very welcome to visit the school and should make an appointment with the Headteacher if they wish to see the school in session.
-Alternatively, Open Mornings are held in October of each year.
+Alternatively, Open Mornings are held in October and January of each year.

-In the term before a child starts Reception, they will be invited to come along to meet the Reception teacher and spend three afternoons in the classroom.
-Parents or carers are invited to meet other prospective parents at an induction evening in June.
-Home visits to each child take place in September.
+In the term before a child starts Reception, they will be invited to come along to meet the Reception teacher and spend time in the classroom.
+Parents or carers are invited to meet other prospective parents at an induction evening in June/July.
+Home visits to each child take place in July or September prior to the child's start date.